Von Hippel-Lindau (VHL) Syndrome Overview

 Mutations in the VHL gene are inherited in an autosomal dominant pattern, which means that one copy of the altered gene in each cell is sufficient to increase the risk of developing tumors and cysts.
 Most people with von Hippel-Lindau syndrome inherit an altered copy of the gene from an affected parent.
 In about 20 percent of cases, however, the altered gene is the result of a new mutation that occurred during the formation of reproductive cells (eggs or sperm) or very early in development.

 Kan Gong practices in Beijing, China.
-Gong is rated as an Elite expert by MediFind in the treatment of Von Hippel-Lindau (VHL) Syndrome.
-He is also highly rated in 6 other conditions, according to our data.
-His top areas of expertise are Von Hippel-Lindau (VHL) Syndrome, Hemangioblastoma, Renal Cell Carcinoma (RCC), Vasectomy, and Cystectomy.
+Mr. Gong is rated as an Elite expert by MediFind in the treatment of Von Hippel-Lindau (VHL) Syndrome.
+His top areas of expertise are Von Hippel-Lindau (VHL) Syndrome, Renal Cell Carcinoma (RCC), Hemangioblastoma, Nephrectomy, and Thrombectomy.